stax-labs/stax-cloudtrail-to-sumologic/README.md

 - Click Create Subscription.
 - Select HTTPS as the protocol
 - Enter the Endpoint URL provided while [configuring the collector](#configure-collector) in Sumo Logic.
 - Click Create subscription and a confirmation request will be sent to Sumo Logic.
-The request will be automatically confirmed by Sumo Logic, you will know when as the topic ARN will appear in the SumoLogic console.
+The request will be automatically confirmed by Sumo Logic.

 Source: <https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS_Sources#set-up-sns-in-aws-highly-recommended>